pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 - `Sync combat statistics`: toggle to sync combat statistics.
 - `Track magic spells`: enable tracking of freezes, entangles, blood spells and splashes.
 - `Track damage by others`: enable tracking of hitsplats of other players.
+- `Track un-attacked enemies`: enable tracking of hitsplats on enemies you have not attacked, recommended in team settings such as Cox and ToB.
+Note that the enemy type should be attacked at least once.
+So for example: once you have attacked a goblin it will be in your combat stats.
+If then other players attack a different goblin you haven't attacked yet it will add to the damage by others stats.
 - `Max combat fights`: the maximum amount of fights tracked with an upper limit set by the plugin.
 - `Fight expiry time`: reset a fight after the configured minutes of inactivity.
 - `Auto idling of fight timer`: stop fight timer when logged out or enemy is not visible.